 OMITB follows the three main characters — who all share an obsession with a true crime podcast — as they set out to investigate a suspicious death in their affluent Upper West Side apartment building, the Arconia.

-Whether you’re just a few episodes in or you binged the entire season in a day (guilty), I’ll bet one of the many things you love about Only Murders In The Building is, well, the building!
+Whether you’re just a few episodes in or you binged the entire series in a day (guilty), I’ll bet one of the many things you love about Only Murders In The Building is, well, the building!

 That stunning, palatial limestone structure had me hooked from the very start too so it’ll come as no surprise I started googling it within minutes of pressing play.

 Is the Arconia a real building?

 So, first thing’s first, is the Arconia building real?
 Kinda.

 The building from OMITB does exist in real life but it’s a luxury 13-story condominium in the heart of Manhattan’s Upper West Side called The Belnord.